Stepan-coder/PythonSQLite3/README.md

-# The simplest SQL connector for non - production develop :)
+# The simplest SQLile3 ORM for non - production develop :)

 ## Introduction